gisbi-kim/removert/README.md

 ## Preparations
 - Step 1: Get a set of LiDAR scans and corresponding poses by running any open source LiDAR odometry or SLAM algorithm (e.g., [odometry_saver](https://github.com/SMRT-AIST/interactive_slam/wiki/Example2))
-- Step 2: Make a pair of a scan's point cloud (e.g., binary format as KITTI) and a corresponding pose using associated timestamps.
-We note that you need to save a scan as a binary format as KITTI and the pose file as a single text file where SE(3) poses are written line-by-line (12 numbers for a single line)
+- Step 2: Make a pair of a scan's point cloud and a corresponding pose using associated timestamps.
+We note that you need to save a scan as a binary format as KITTI and the pose file as a single text file where SE(3) poses are written line-by-line (12 numbers for a single line), which is also the equivalent format as KITTI odometry's ground truth pose txt file.
-- DONE! follow the below example.

 ## Requirements
 - Based on C++17